About the USC Incubator

 About Paul Orlando, Director & Adjunct Professor

 Paul has a passion for helping founders achieve a lot of progress in a short time.
 In addition to his own entrepreneurial experiences, Paul co-founded and operated the first startup accelerator in Hong Kong.
-To understand how he thinks about entrepreneurship, read his bio or blog.
+To understand how he thinks about entrepreneurship, read his bio.

 Paul’s work has been featured in media, including Forbes, TechCrunch and The Next Web.
 Based on his experience, he recently wrote a book for startups in emerging tech locations, called Startup Sacrilege for the Underdog Entrepreneur.
 Paul has a BA from Cornell, an MBA from Columbia and speaks fluent Mandarin.
-At USC, he teaches a new course in Growth Hacking (BAEP 469) and Feasibility Analysis (BAEP 452).
+At USC, he teaches a new course called Growth Hacking: Scaling Startups (BAEP 469) and Feasibility Analysis (BAEP 452).